 Business Goals and Objectives Modeling 202

 Business Scenarios

 Capability Based Planning

 Capability Modeling 209

 Compliance Assessment 212

 Concept Modeling 213

 Data Modeling 216

-Driver Modeling 219
+Driver Modeling 218

-Functional Decomposition 221
+Functional Decomposition 220

 Gap Analysis

-Glossary 226
+Glossary 225

 Interface Analysis

-Mind Mapping 229
+Mind Mapping 228

-Organizational Modeling 231
+Organizational Modeling 230

-Pattern Analysis 233
+Pattern Analysis 232

-Principles Management 235
+Principles Management 234

-Process Analysis 237
+Process Analysis 236

-Process Modeling 239
+Process Modeling 238

-Reviews 242
+Reviews 241

-Risk Analysis and Management 243
+Risk Analysis and Management 242

-Roadmaps 245
+Roadmaps 2//

 Stakeholder Management

 Standards Modeling

 Technical Reference Model

-Time Aware Modeling 259
+Time Aware Modeling 260

 Use Cases and Scenarios

-Views and Viewpoints 264
+Views and Viewpoints 265

-Workshops 268
+Workshops 269

 Additional Enterprise Architecture Tools

-Auto Names and Counters 273
+Auto-Names and Counters 274

-Baseline Tool 275
+Baseline Tool 276

-Boundary 277
+Boundary 278

-Document Artifact 279
+Document Artifact 280

-Element Discussions 281
+Discussions 282

-Glossary 282
+Glossary 284

-Image Manager 284
+Image Manager 286

-List View 286
+List View 288

 Mind Mapping Diagram

-Model Mail 290

-Model Views 292
+Model Mail 292

 Model Views 294

+Model Search 296

-Package Browser 296
+Package Browser

-Package BrowserPan and Zoom 298

-Pan and Zoom Project Browser 300
+Pan and Zoom 300

-Project Browser 302
+Browser Window 302

-Requirement Properties 304
+Requirements Checklist Requirement Properties 307

-Requirement PropertiesRisk Taxonomy 306
+Requirement PropertiesRisk Taxonomy 310

-Risk Taxonomy Security 308

-SecurityStereotyping 210
+SecurityStereotyping 312

 Tagged Values

-Visual Filters 312
+Visual Filters 318

-7.000.
-I IICO 314
+310

-Working Sets 316
+Working Sets 320

-Enterprise Architecture

-Enterprise Architecture has emerged as a discipline that can help steer the 'ship' of the enterprise through both quiet and turbulent waters, charting a course from its current location to a future location in a safe and streamlined way.
-The discipline has become more prevalent in recent years but the precepts go back almost to the beginning of what is often termed the information age.
-An enterprise is one of the most complex man made systems and is comprised of human, political, social, software, hardware and technology components.
-In an enterprise of any appreciable size it is impossible for a single person to understand the way the parts all work together let alone understand its position in relation to the system of other organizations that form its environment or to determine how it can evolve.
+Enterprise Architecture Enterprise Architecture has emerged as a discipline that can help steer the 'ship' of the enterprise through both quiet and turbulent waters, charting a course from its current location to a future location in a safe and streamlined way.
+The discipline has become more prevalent in recent years, but the precepts go back almost to the beginning of what is often termed the information age.
+An enterprise is one of the most complex man-made systems and is composed of human, political, social, software, hardware and technology components.
+In an enterprise of any appreciable size, it is impossible for a single person to understand the way the parts all work together, let alone understand its position in relation to the system of other organizations that form its environment, or to determine how it can evolve.
 Enterprise Architecture can be used to create visualizations of the enterprise at different levels of abstractions and to create Roadmaps that show how the enterprise can be transitioned from its baseline (current) state to a target (future) state.

-Enterprise Architect is a powerful platform that can be used to define the strategic context for an Enterprise Architecture, the Enterprise Architecture itself and the Implementation initiatives that realize the designs and that finally deliver the business value.
-It can serve as both the architectural repository, and a tool for managing the process by which architectures are created and maintained including an architectural requirements management platform.
-Powerful visualization capability allow models to be transformed and presented in a variety of compelling ways that will delight stakeholders from the executive level down to implementation teams.
+Enterprise Architect is a powerful platform that can be used to define the strategic context for an Enterprise Architecture, the Enterprise Architecture itself, and the Implementation initiatives that realize the designs and that finally deliver the business value.
+It can serve both as the architectural repository and as a tool for managing the process by which architectures are created and maintained, including an architectural requirements management platform.
+Powerful visualization capabilities allow models to be transformed and presented in a variety of compelling ways that will delight stakeholders, from the executive level through to the implementation teams.

-InterBase

-MSAccess